 Straight leg raise/lift

 For this exercise, lie on your back, keeping one leg bent at a 90-degree angle and the other extended flat on the floor.
 Engage the quads with the extended leg, raising it until it is parallel to the bent leg (about 45 degrees.)
-Slowly lower the leg back to the floor, and repeat about 15 times per leg, performing 2-3 sets.
+Slowly lower the leg back to the floor, and repeat about 15 times starting with the left foot, then right foot, performing 2-3 sets.

 Exercises for Runner’s Knee